Being the difference for patients

 Establishing healthy habits

 As we know, healthy habits most easily take hold when established during the early, formative years of childhood.
-Even taste preference is established by the age of five, making this juncture a critical point for action.
 By offering counseling and compassionate guidance, healthcare providers can empower parents to make informed decisions about their children’s nutrition, laying the foundation for a healthier future.

 Clinical assessment of childhood obesity